Everest (band)

 Everest is a rock band from Los Angeles, California and Nashville, Tennessee, which consists of Russell Pollard (vocals, guitar, drums), Joel Graves (guitar, keyboards, vocals), Elijah Thomson (bass, vocals), and Dan Bailey (drums).
-The band released three acclaimed full length albums respectively on Neil Young and Elliot Robertss' Vapor Records, Warner Brothers Records and ATO Records.
+The band released three acclaimed full length albums respectively on Neil Young and Elliot Roberts's Vapor Records, Warner Bros.
+Records and ATO Records.
 The group toured extensively in the United States, Canada, Mexico and Europe with artists such as Neil Young, Wilco, My Morning Jacket, Death Cab for Cutie, Hayden, Minus the Bear and Young the Giant and more.
 The band performed on live national television broadcasts including Late Night with Conan O'Brien ("Rebels In The Roses", 2009), Late Night with Jimmy Fallon ("Let Go", 2010), Late Late Show with Craig Ferguson ("Let Go", 2011), and The Late Show With David Letterman ("Into The Grey", 2013).

 History

 Everest EP and Ghost Notes (2007–2008)

 In an interview with CityBeat, bassist Elijah Thomson explained the origin of band name: "Russ and Jason had named their studio Everest Recordings because of a pack of cigarettes that Geoff Emerick had.
 He was an engineer on a lot of the Beatles stuff and supposedly Abbey Road was originally going to be named Everest and they were going to do a photo shoot in Nepal.
 It became a logistical nightmare and, as the legend goes, Paul or somebody said, "Let’s shoot a picture out front and be done with it."
 So the name Everest has significance to them, however it is sort of a common thing for something to be named.
 It is hard to Google something like that.
 That is something you have to think about nowadays and maybe it gets lost in the shuffle a little bit."

 The first record released by the band was the Everest EP, recorded at New Monkey Studio in the San Fernando Valley, California.
 It features the original Everest lineup with Rob Douglas on bass and Davey Latter on drums.
 Two of three songs from the EP were later featured on Everest's first full-length album.

 The band's debut album, Ghost Notes, was recorded over a two-week period in August 2007 at New Monkey Studio.
 The album was produced, engineered and mixed by Foo Fighters producer Mike Terry.
 It was released in May 2008 through Vapor Records, a label owned by Neil Young.